luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 The reset button is not populated by default on the OAK-D, but can be added.
 Alternativey, the BW1099 SoM can be reset by shorting RST to ground.

-The 5V LED indicates 5V power is present on the :ref:`BW1098OBC <bw1098obc>`.
+The 5V LED indicates 5V power is present on the PCBA.
 The PG LED indicates "power good" from the DepthAI SoM.
-The "RUN"
-LED indicates that the DepthAI SoM is not in reset.
+The "RUN" LED indicates that the DepthAI SoM is not in reset.

 Datasheets